 This weekend, Highways England will be closing a section of the M27 to replace the bridge which carries the A3057 Romsey Road over motorway.
 As a result, residents should plan their journeys and expect extra traffic disruption in the area.

-UPDATE: The next closure of the M27 will be 28-30 June 2019.
+UPDATE: The next closure of the M27 J 3-4 will be 28-30 June 2019.

-The purpose of the first weekend closure is to demolish the west bridge, the second closure will see the new bridge installed, and then the third closure will be for demolition of the eastern half of the old bridge.
-Highways England has scheduled further closures to complete the bridge replacement works; at present work is scheduled on:
+The purpose of the first weekend closure was to demolish the west bridge, the second closure will see the new bridge installed, and then the third closure will be for demolition of the eastern half of the old bridge.
+Highways England has scheduled closures to complete the bridge replacement works; at present work is scheduled on:

 Further information is available on Highways England’s web page: https://highwaysengland.co.uk/projects/m27-romsey-road-bridge-replacement-scheme/ which includes an engagement tool where you can give your views on the project.